relmify/jest-fp-ts/README.md

 value must contain all of the expected properties, and may contain more than the expected properties.

-If you pass an array as the expected You can also pass arrays of values to match against received values that contain arrays of values.
+You can also pass arrays of values to match against received values that contain arrays of values.
 In this case, each value in the expected array is compared against the corresponding value in the array contained in the received.
 Both arrays must be the same length or the match will fail.

 Note that an empty expected object will match against any received object.